mehtaAnsh/VirtualLabs-React/README.md

 ![](/ss/drain_water.jpg)
 ![](/ss/day3_animation.jpg)

-> This was made by Ansh Mehta and Soham Dave.
-The design was made by Richa Shah and Dhruvil Shah.
+> The Web App was made by Ansh Mehta and Soham Dave.
+> The design was made by Richa Shah and Dhruvil Shah.